11th Grade EAP

 Early Assessment Program (EAP)

-Each spring, all grade eleven students in California take the Smarter Balanced Summative Assessments for English language arts/literacy (ELA) and mathematics.
-These assessments, which are administered as part of the California Assessment of Student Performance and Progress (CAASPP) System, also serve as an indicator of readiness for college-level coursework in English and mathematics and are used by the California State University (CSU) and participating California Community Colleges (CCCs) to determine Early Assessment Program (EAP) status.
+Each spring, all grade eleven students in California take the Smarter Balanced Summative Assessments for English language arts/literacy (ELA) and mathematics administered as part of the California Assessment of Student Performance and Progress (CAASPP) System.
+(Note that during Covid 19 many students may not have had this opportunity, so other measures will be used to determine academic preparation level... see https://csustudentsuccess.org/estimator).

-- The release of results for both English language arts/literacy and mathematics must be completed separately.
+- The release of results for both ELA and mathematics must be completed separately.

-- Students that do not release their results at the end of the assessments may later submit a copy of their score report to the CSU and/or community college in which they have enrolled.
+- Students who do not release their results at the end of the assessments may later submit a copy of their score report to the CSU and/or CCC in which they have enrolled.

 The release of the CAASPP results will not affect a student’s application for admission.
-Results are only used to determine a student’s placement after he or she has been admitted to the university.
+Results are only used to determine a student’s placement after he or she has been admitted to the California State University.

-- Students who score at the highest performance level “Standard Exceeded” (Level 4) are considered ready for English and/or mathematics college-level coursework and are exempt from taking the CSU English Placement Test (EPT) and/or Entry Level Mathematics (ELM) exam.
-These students will be able to register in college degree-bearing courses upon entering the CSU or participating CCC.
+Students who score at the highest performance level “Standard Exceeded” (Level 4) will enroll in GE English and/or mathematics college level courses upon entering the CSU.
 Students are encouraged to continue preparation during the twelfth grade.